 These "smart" signs are located both in the median and across the far lanes of traffic.
 The information displayed on each sign changes in real time depending on the flow of traffic near the intersection.
 These signs present information that helps you, the driver, make decisions about when to cross or turn at the intersection based on current traffic conditions.
 The message on each sign corresponds to the actual traffic conditions present at the intersection-the messages for each sign may be different from one another, but will convey one of three options for making a maneuver at the intersection.
-These options are, a) Do not enter the intersection to cross over, turn right, or turn left.
+These options are, a) Do not enter the intersection to turn right only, or c) Enter the intersection to cross over, turn right, or turn left.
 Your primary goal is to drive safely as you normally would while making each maneuver.